chrismck/rocketisp_v3/README.md

 use with my xC3mini board using PDI.
 Instead I now use the v3 programmer, which sadly I haven't designed a case for yet.

 # rocketisp_v3
-Version 3 of the SPI/TPI/PDI programmer, this with switchable 5V/3V3
+Version 3 of the SPI/TPI/PDI programmer, this with switchable 5V/3V3 power, and the missing 220R PDI resistors.
+Ya!
+No more custom ribbon wire or adapters.
+See <Insert Adapter link here>.

 ![ROCKETasp_V3](/Images/ROCKETasp_Front_v3.png)